Nominate A School for PRIME

-Introducing PRIME - The PRIME model is designed to actively engage and build a collaborative network between manufacturing students, educators and industry to grow and train the next generation workforce while driving interest and awareness in manufacturing.
+SME and the SME Education Foundation’s PRIME initiative actively engages and builds a collaborative network between manufacturing students, educators and industry to grow and train the next generation workforce while driving interest and awareness in manufacturing.

 How does a school benefit from PRIME?
 To ensure the success of each PRIME school, the SME Education Foundation provides the following assistance: